P-ADA-wan/P-ADA-wan.github.io/index.md

 ---

-In this blog post, we'll give to the avid P-ADA-wan an overview of the paper [Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London](https://www.nature.com/articles/s41597-020-0397-7).
+In this blog post, we'll give to the young padawans an overview of the paper [Tesco Grocery 1.0, a large-scale dataset of grocery purchases in London](https://www.nature.com/articles/s41597-020-0397-7).
 This paper was made by some experimented Jedi that used this dataset wisely.
 We tried to follow their path by extending the paper, as explained in the other blog posts.